B1B2 USA Vist Visa

 B-1/B-2 Visitor Visa – Travel to the United States for Business or Tourism

-At Phoenix Immigration Consulting Services, we guide individuals and families through the entire B-1/B-2 visa process.
-Our support includes visa strategy, form completion, document preparation, and interview coaching to help you apply with confidence and clarity.
+At Phoenix Immigration Consulting Services, we assist individuals and families with the tailored B-1/B-2 visa procedure.
+This includes strategic planning, completing forms, document preparation, and coaching for the personal interview to guarantee that each application is submitted with assurance and complete example.

 Understanding the B-1/B-2 Visa